Animals die as fire rips through German zoo | DW | 01.01.2020

-A fire overnight destroyed an ape and monkey sanctuary at the Krefeld Zoo, killing all the animals inside, the zoo said in a statement on Facebook.
+A fire overnight destroyed an ape and monkey sanctuary at the Krefeld Zoo, killing most of the primates inside, the zoo said in a statement on Facebook.

 More than 30 animals were killed, including orangutans, chimpanzees and marmosets.
 A nearby gorilla garden was undamaged, and at least two chimpanzees survived.